BlueGummi/charmos/style_guide.md

 ### Keep it short, sweet, and straightforward

-Ideally, no single file should exceed 600 lines of code.
-If there is more than 600loc in a file, it is time to consider refactoring or regrouping.
+Ideally, no single file should exceed 2000 lines of code.
+If there are more than 2000loc in a file, it is time to consider refactoring or regrouping.

 Functions with more convoluted control flow should be limited to less lines of code, whereas functions with very straightforward control flow can span more lines of code, such as a function to search the blocks of a node in a filesystem.

 ### Keep the `struct/enum`, but allow anonymous aliases

-Unless the library being used prefers anonymous `typedef`s for structs and enums, use explicit struct/enum definitions.
+Unless the library being used prefers anonymous `typedef`s for structs an,d enums, use explicit struct/enum definitions.
 This is because `typedef`s will be used for aliases, such as `pte_t`, and it minimizes the confusion of a variable's type

 ### `goto` is good, but don't overuse it

 For functions with a common exit point upon an error or similar behavior, using a `goto` to reach the statements they will all execute instead of copy-pasting code can increase readability and reduce verbosity.

-Avoid going "backwards" with `goto`s, as this can introduce strange and unexpected consequences.

 ### Macros are best in moderation

 Macros should be used for to define constants and in declaring repeated functions such as in the case of interrupt handlers.
-But, do not use macros to change the syntax of the language or create macros that will only be used one time.
+But, do not use macros to change the syntax of the language.

 ### Inline functions